3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 #### C\# UWP

-This implementation allows for the Universal Windows Platform to interface with the Intel® RealSense camera.
+This implementation allows for the Universal Windows Platform to interface with the Intel® RealSense™ camera.
 This would involve creating a UWP app that would interface with the camera and then transfer the image data to back to Unity as a saved file.
 The benefit of creating a UWP application is that the camera module can be run on all variants of